Clay vs ZoomInfo

 Clay's AI is centered on research and workflow assistance.
 Claygent can browse the web and extract structured information that may not exist in a conventional database.
 That can be useful for niche qualification and custom research tasks.

-ZoomInfo’s AI operates on a different foundation because it has access to both third-party data and first-party customer data through the GTM Context Graph.
+ZoomInfo's AI operates on a different foundation because it has access to both third-party data and first-party customer data through the GTM Context Graph.
 ZoomInfo uses AI across prioritization, enrichment, routing, outreach assistance, and account intelligence.
-The AI agents in GTM Workspace reason across CRM records, conversation transcripts, intent signals, and ZoomInfo's contact database.
+The AI agents in GTM Workspace reason across CRM records, conversation transcripts, intent signals, and ZoomInfo's verified B2B data.
 In practice, that means AI helps decide what account to work, who to contact, and what action to take next.

 Customers using ZoomInfo's AI capabilities report a 46% increase in win rates and an 83% increase in average deal size.
 For customers like Seismic, ZoomInfo's AI becomes a productivity multiplier, resulting in 54% productivity gains.

 The practical difference comes down to execution.
-Clay is often stronger at open-ended research tasks.
-ZoomInfo is often stronger when AI needs to operate across verified data, account context, and revenue workflows inside one platform.
+Clay is often stronger at open-ended research tasks where the information does not yet exist in a database.
+ZoomInfo is often stronger when AI needs to operate across verified data, account context, and revenue workflows inside one platform, reasoning from what you already know rather than discovering what you do not.

 How do integrations, APIs, and MCP compare?